1. Tip: Avoid a border or rule line close to the trim edge.

-We use inkjet printers and toner based printers at our facilities that are both high-quality, however due to the nature of these printers, the different products may have some variation.
+We use inkjet and laser printers at our facilities that are both high-quality; however due to the nature of these printers, the different products may have some variation.

 7. Tip: Book/cover mismatches are decreasing because of our automated case binding equipment.

 Our new automated case binding equipment employs the same barcode matching system that’s used on our perfect bound binders.
 The cover barcode gets scanned first and when the book block is loaded, its barcode gets scanned.
 An electronic match of the barcode on the interior book block and the barcode on the cover allows the binding of the two to take place.
 We still employ the manual barcode matching process in our shops as well, a process that requires an associate to read the barcodes to confirm the match.

 8. Tip: There are ways to minimize “popping” matte laminate at the spine.

 Laminate popping usually happens on dark covers (dark blues, dark reds) and is sometimes caused by the cover file being above 240 TAC (density), which means: CMYK total value should not exceed 240%.

 9. Tip: Use adequate bleed dimensions.

 Lightning Source requires an interior file be submitted with 1/8” bleed on the three trim edges.
 We do not accept files with bleed on the bind side of the page.
 When a file is stored, it is cropped down to the bleed dimensions.
 ‘Extra’ bleed would merely be cropped out of the file before it gets to the printer.